 Other things affecting ŌCHT

 - ŌCHT does not own all the properties it manages.
-It leases many properties from the Christchurch City Council.
-The council is responsible for assessing, funding and executing planned maintenance such as reroofing, replacing and updating facilities, etc. ŌCHT is responsible for reactive maintenance – fixing things.
+It leases many properties from the Christchurch City Council. ŌCHT is contracted to the council to undertake planned maintenance such as reroofing, and replacing and updating facilities. ŌCHT is responsible for reactive maintenance – fixing things.

 - ŌCHT isn’t a social service provider.
 It can help people find the help or services they might need, but it can’t make people access or use them.
 It also has to have their consent to help them get the help they might need. ŌCHT can’t assume responsibility for individual tenants, just like any other landlord.